allmaps/allmaps/packages/transform/README.md

 Once a transformer is built, it can be used to transform geometries forward and backward.

-All transformer methods accepts points, line strings as well as polygons, both as simple geometries or GeoJSON geometries.
+All transformer methods accepts points, lineStrings as well as polygons (and multiPoints, multiLineStrings and multiPolygons), both as simple geometries or GeoJSON geometries.
 There are, however, separate methods for transforming to simple geometries or to GeoJSON geometries.
 There are also separate methods for transforming forward or backward.

 Hence, the main methods are: `transformForward()`, `transformForwardAsGeojson()`, `transformBackward()` and `transformBackwardAsGeojson()`